ankitadhara28/first_model/README.md

 A practical machine learning model that predicts employee salaries based on experience, test performance, and interview scores.
 The dataset includes text-based experience values converted into numbers using the `word2number` library for accurate predictions.

 **How to Run:**
-Open `StartToModel_part3.ipynb`
+1.Open `StartToModel_part3.ipynb`
-Run all cells step by step to view data cleaning, training, and prediction results
+2.Run all cells step by step to view data cleaning, training, and prediction results

 ---